Cabbage & Dill Breakfast Casserole

 Directions:

 Easily frozen for future use, simply cool off and place in freezer safe containers or bags.
-Remove frozen and bake until done.
+Remove frozen and bake until warmed up.

 Other Wonderful Breakfast Recipes click HERE